rsdoiel/Artemis/README.md

 a project.
 This requires knowing the compiler you're using and targeting it's way of managing where to find modules.

+FIXME: The next paragraph needs to include references for OfrontPlus.

 An example is using [Tests.Mod](Tests.Mod) for the **clocktest** implementations in both __obnc__ and __oxford__ directories.
 With OBNC you need to set some environment variables to let the